-The reel height on standing crops is correctly adjusted when the bats of the reel touch the crop about midway between the cutoff point and the top of the crop.
+The reel height on standing crops is usually correctly adjusted when the reel bats contact the crop about midway between the cutoff point and the top.

-The fore and aft position of the reel should be adjusted so the reel center tube is slightly ahead of the cutter bar.
+The reel should be adjusted fore and aft so the reel center tube is slightly ahead of the cutter bar.
 If the reel is too far forward, the crop will not be pushed against the cutter bar and a portion of the cut crop will fall to the ground.
 If the reel is too far back, the crop is pushed down too low when it is cut and some of the heads will be missed.